BBC controversies: 2009: Refusal to broadcast Gaza DEC Appeal

-On 22 January 2009, the BBC declined a request from the Disasters Emergency Committee (DEC) to screen an aid appeal intended to raise money to aid the relief effort following then recent hostilities in the Gaza Strip.
-Explanations cited by Mark Thompson, the BBC's then Director General raised doubts about the possibility of delivering aid in a volatile situation and highlighted the need to avoid any risk of compromising public confidence in the BBC's impartiality in the context of an ongoing news story.
+On 22 January 2009, the BBC declined a request from the Disasters Emergency Committee (DEC) to screen an aid appeal intended to raise money to aid the relief effort following hostilities in the Gaza Strip.
+Explanations from Mark Thompson, the BBC's then Director General, raised doubts about the possibility of delivering aid in a volatile situation and highlighted the need to avoid any risk of compromising public confidence in the BBC's impartiality in the context of an ongoing news story.

-Because of a lack of consensus among UK broadcasters, with British Sky Broadcasting announcing it would follow the BBC's view, TV channels in the UK initially decided not to broadcast the appeal.
-A public demonstration occurred outside Broadcasting House on 24 January with former cabinet minister Tony Benn attacking the decision in an interview on BBC News 24 during which he read out the appeal address, and alleging that the Israeli government was preventing the appeal from being broadcast.
+Because UK broadcasters lacked consensus, with British Sky Broadcasting announcing it would follow the BBC's view, TV channels in the UK initially decided not to broadcast the appeal.
+A public demonstration occurred outside Broadcasting House on 24 January, with former cabinet minister Tony Benn attacking the decision in an interview on BBC News 24, during which he read out the appeal address, and alleging that the Israeli government was preventing the appeal from being broadcast.

 The Guardian reported that the BBC faced a revolt from its journalists over the issue, and that they had been threatened with dismissal if they spoke out.
 In an editorial, the paper described the refusal to broadcast the appeal as 'taking a partisan stance' and an error of judgement.

-Four days after the BBC refusal, ITV, Channel 4 and Five broadcast the appeal intact on 26 January.
+Four days after the BBC's refusal, ITV, Channel 4 and Five broadcast the appeal intact on 26 January.
 The BBC also broadcast substantial extracts from the appeal in its TV news programmes.

-The BBC's decision came in for criticism across the political spectrum including from senior politicians such as Nick Clegg, Douglas Alexander and Hazel Blears and public figures like the Archbishops of York and Canterbury, although it was supported by other commentators such as Dominic Lawson.
+The BBC's decision drew criticism across the political spectrum, including from senior politicians such as Nick Clegg, Douglas Alexander, and Hazel Blears, and public figures like the Archbishops of York and Canterbury, although it was supported by other commentators, such as Dominic Lawson.

-On 25 January 2009, then Secretary of State for International Development Douglas Alexander supported the appeal telling Sky News: "My appeal is a much more straight forward one.
+On 25 January 2009, then Secretary of State for International Development Douglas Alexander supported the appeal, telling Sky News: "My appeal is a much more straightforward one.
 People are suffering right now, many hundreds of thousands of people are without the basic necessities of life.
-That for me is a very straight forward case and I sincerely hope that the British people respond with characteristic generosity."
+That for me is a very straight forward case, and I sincerely hope that the British people respond with characteristic generosity."